opsone-ch/documentation/www/development/deployment.md

 If you've your site ready on the "DEV" or "STAGE" environment, there are two options to switch / deploy between different environments:

-* switch environment on an existing website in hiera (change ENV)
+* switch environment on an existing website in your [configuration](../server/configuration.md)
 * create a new website with the desired environment setting, copy files (and database)

 ### Switch environment